kbventures/ecommerce/README.md

 ## What we have learned

-As a team we learned to work continuously and asynchronouslyl on designing, developing, testing, deploying a full stack application with third party intergration.
-We expanded our knowledge of React, Express.js, MongoDB, Node.js, Webpack, several deployment solutions, CDIC, development preview branch, mono repos, automated testing, Typescript, documentation, linting, coordinating as a team, code reviews, CSS Modules, CSS design systems, communication,  Design, Figma, managing a project(Github project) etc.
+As a team we learned to work continuously and asynchronously on designing, developing, testing, and deploying a full stack application with Stripe third party integration.
+We expanded our knowledge of React, Express.js, MongoDB, Node.js, Webpack, several deployment solutions, CI/CD, using Vercel's development preview branch, mono repos, automated testing, Typescript, documentation, linting, coordinating as a team, code reviews, CSS Modules, GitHub Primer's CSS design systems, communication, UX/UI design, Figma, and managing a project(Github project).

 ## What issues have I faced and how I resolved them

-[Tell what was hard in the process of building the project.
-Tell about where have you feel stuck and how did you overcome this.]

-**Example:**

-When I tried to connect to the third-party API, I was not sure how to use fetch and what is the difference between async/await, what are Promises and how to use them.
-After some Googling I found out the MDN documentation about async/await and tried to use it in practice - it worked!

 <!-- ROADMAP -->